2025 Herning municipal election

-The 2025 Herning Municipal election will be held on November 18, 2025, to elect the 31 members to sit in the regional council for the Herning Municipal council, in the period of 2026 to 2029.
+The 2025 Herning Municipal election was held on November 18, 2025, to elect the 31 members to sit in the regional council for the Herning Municipal council, in the period of 2026 to 2029.
+Venstre would lose 2 seats, and their absolute majority.
+However, Dorte West from the party, would still secure re-election.

 Background

 Following the 2021 election, Dorte West from Venstre became mayor for her first term.
-She will seek re-election in 2025.
+She sought re-election in 2025.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Herning Municipality had 31 seats in 2025.